Docker

 command: "latexmk -pvc -view=none"

-This will watch for changes in the source files and continously build until aborted.
+It will trigger on changes in the source files and continuously build until aborted.

 $ docker-compose up